-- > Expand the electronic access control system to control access to all buildings. - > Install digital CCTV security cameras and monitoring system in parking areas, in selected portions of buildings, and other key areas of the campus. - > Expand the intrusion alarm system on campus to include all buildings and key spaces on campus. - Install a campus-wide emergency notification system through the fire alarm system and include exterior speakers to cover all areas of the campus.
+- > Expand the electronic access control system to control access to all buildings. - > Install digital CCTV security cameras and monitoring system in parking areas and other key areas of the campus. - > Expand the intrusion alarm system on campus to include all buildings and key spaces on campus. - > Install a campus-wide emergency notification system through the fire alarm system and include exterior speakers to cover all areas of the campus.